 The Virgin Galactic astronaut reservation process, honed and proven over many years, is personalized and consultative, but underpinned by a digital customer relationship management journey.
 It is designed to deliver a high-touch but efficient and scalable user experience.
-Once the reservation transaction is completed, the customer receives immediate membership of the Future Astronaut community and access to an annual calendar of money-can't-buy events and experiences, visits to Virgin Galactic's facilities in New Mexico and California, as well as space readiness activities such as zero-gravity aircraft flights and high-g centrifuge training.
-Each customer is welcomed and on-boarded into the Future Astronaut community via a call with our 'Astronaut Office.'
+Once the reservation transaction is completed, the customer receives immediate access to our astronaut community and opportunities to attend events and experiences, visits to Virgin Galactic's facilities in New Mexico and California, as well as space readiness activities such as zero-gravity aircraft flights and high-g centrifuge training.
+Each customer is welcomed and on-boarded into the astronaut community via a call with our 'Astronaut Office.'
 Future astronauts are kept apprised of community activity and company news through an app-accessed customer portal, which has undergone an extensive upgrade and is now the principal tool by which we provide and receive necessary information from our future astronauts in preparation for their spaceflights.